-No Author Population Goals Method Findings positive vaccination intentions is vital in order to ensure the success of future and current vaccination programmes through the provision of effective, evidence-based health messaging. women under the age of 30 reporting higher levels of vaccine doubt.
+No Author Population Goals Method Findings No Author Population Goals positive vaccination intentions is vital in order to ensure the success of future and current vaccination programmes through the provision of effective, Method Findings women under the age of 30 reporting higher levels of vaccine doubt.
+3 evidence-based health Bessaging.
 5. (Akiful Haque et al., 2021) Bangladesh population to understand the acceptance level of the COVID-19 vaccine and its determinants among the adult Bangladeshi population.
-Quantitative- cross sectional Respondents who have a graduate education level or more, age 50 years), students, monthly income 41,000 UDB, as a rural resident, respondents from the Khulna division are more likely to receive the COVID-19 vaccine.
-6. (Abu-Farha et al., 2021) Middle East Population Assessed the willingness of Middle Eastern Arab publics to receive COVID-19 vaccines and investigated the factors behind any reluctance to receive them Quantitative- cross sectional Multinomial logistic regression analysis identified eight factors that have been shown to be protective against COVID-19, namely: monthly income > \$1,000, unmarried, living in Saudi Arabia or Iraq, having received previous influenza vaccines, having a high fear score for COVID-19 and feeling at risk of being infected with COVID-19.
-19. On the other hand, factors that were significantly associated with higher rejection of COVID-19 vaccine (P 0.05 with OR greater than 1) included female gender and having been infected with COVID-19.
+Quantitative- cross sectional Respondents who have a gradu? education level or more, age 50 years), students, monthly income 41,000 UDB, as a rural resident, respondents from 7 e Khulna division are more likely to receive the COVID-19 vaccine.
+5. (Abu-Farha et al., 2021) Middle East Population Assessed the willingness of Middle Eastern Arab publics to receive COVID-19 vaccines and investigated the factors behind any reluctance to receive them Quantitative- cross sectional Multinomial logistic regression analysis identified eight factors that have been shown to be protective against COVID- 19, namely: monthly income > \$1,000, unmarried, living in Saudi Arabia or Iraq, having received previous influenza vaccines, having a high fea score for OVID-19 and feeling at risk of being infected with COVID-19.
+19. On the other hand, 25 tors that were significantly associated with higher rejection of COVID-19 vaccine (P 0.05 with OR greater than 1) included female gender and having been infected with COVID-19.